What is the Fourier Transform of a Spatial Point Process?: Notation and Definitions

 \section{Notation and Definitions}

-We assume that we observe a spatially homogeneous point process $X$ with intensity $\lambda=\rho^{(1)}>0$ and with $\rho\two(z)$ defined as the (second order) product density of $X$.
-This means that $\rho\two(z)$ only has one argument ($z\in {\mathbb{R}}^d$, namely the spatial shift) rather than depending on two local spatial variables (say $x$ and $y$ rather than $z=x-y$).
+We assume that we observe a spatially homogeneous point process $X$ with intensity $\lambda=\rho^{(1)}>0$ and with $\rho^{(2)}(z)$ defined as the (second order) product density of $X$.
+Assuming $X$ is spatially homogeneous means that $\rho\two(z)$ only has one argument ($z\in {\mathbb{R}}^d$, namely the spatial shift) rather than depending on two local spatial variables (say $x$ and $y$ rather than just $z=x-y$).
 We assume that $X$ is a simple point process on ${\mathbb{R}}^d$, meaning no duplicate points are allowed.
-We take $d=2,3,\dots$, and so exclude the case of $d=1$, which is relatively well-studied, see references in e.g.~\citep{daley1971weakly,jowett1972prediction,vere1974elementary}.
-For a (Borel) set $A$ in ${\mathbb{R}}^d$, we define $|A|$ for the volume of $A$ and $N(A)$ for the number of points of $X\subset {\mathbb{R}}^d$ in $A$.
+We take $d=2,3,\dots$, and so exclude the case of $d=1$, which is relatively well-studied, see for example the references in \cite{daley1971weakly,jowett1972prediction,vere1974elementary}.
+For a (Borel) set $A$ in ${\mathbb{R}}^d$, we define $|A|$ for the volume of $A$ and $N(A) = |X\cap A|$ for the number of points of $X\subset {\mathbb{R}}^d$ in $A$.
+For set $A$ and $z\in \mathbb{R}^d$, denote the $z$ shifted set by $A_z=\{x+z: x\in A\}$.
 We denote by $B$ any subset of $ {\mathbb{R}}^d$ where points are observed (or equivalently our observation domain).
+For any complex number $z$ we use the superscript $z^\ast$ to denote the conjugate of $z$.

 In complete analogue with a random field we shall define the spectral density of $X$ as the Fourier transform of the complete covariance function of $X$.
-This is the standard approach, and was first proposed by~\cite{bartlett1964spectral}.
+This is the standard approach, and was first proposed by~\cite{Bartlett1964}.
 The complete covariance function of a stationary point process is therefore

-where $\delta(\cdot)$ is Dirac's delta function.
-The spectral density function (sdf) ~\citep{bartlett1964spectral} of the point process $X$ is then defined as the Fourier transform of the complete covariance function:
+where $\delta(\cdot)$ is the Dirac delta function.
+The spectral density function (sdf)~\cite{Bartlett1964} of the point process $X$ is then defined as the Fourier transform of the complete covariance function:

 This representation is in direct analogy with the corresponding spectral decomposition of a random field or a time series.
 The symbol $\Fou$ denotes the Fourier transform, with $i$ as the imaginary unit.
-We refer to the argument $\k$ as the ``wave number'' rather than frequency to knowledge its multi-dimensionality.
-This is a natural choice of a Fourier transform in analogy to the analysis of random fields~\citep{stein2012interpolation}.
-To avoid additional constants in the inverse Fourier transforms, we parameterise the Fourier transform with wave number instead of the customary angular frequency $\xi = 2\pi \k$ used by \cite{bartlett1964spectral} and some others.
+We refer to the argument $\k$ as the ``wavenumber'' rather than frequency to acknowledge its multi-dimensionality.
+This is a natural choice of a Fourier transform in analogy to the analysis of random fields~\cite{stein2012interpolation}.
+To avoid additional constants in the inverse Fourier transforms, we parameterise the Fourier transform with wavenumber instead of the customary angular frequency $\angfreq = 2\pi \k$ used by~\cite{Bartlett1964} and some others.